PRTG Manual: Glossary

 The cloud probe relates to PRTG in the cloud like the local probe relates to PRTG on premises.
 When creating a PRTG in the cloud instance, the system automatically adds the cloud probe.
 The cloud probe is always running on the PRTG core server system that we host for you and shows monitoring values of your PRTG instance in the cloud.
 You can use the cloud probe to monitor devices, servers, and services that are publicly accessible in the internet like, for example, websites.
 To monitor your Local Area Network (LAN), you need at least one remote probe installation in your network.
 The local probe is not available in PRTG in the cloud.

 You can configure PRTG as a failover cluster for fail-safe monitoring.
 In a cluster, one or more core servers work together in one configuration.
 Every node can monitor every device in a network for gapless monitoring, so you can additionally compare monitoring results measured from different perspectives.
+This feature is not available in PRTG in the cloud.

 Sometimes used as synonym for Node.

 When running PRTG in cluster mode, a cluster probe is automatically created.
 All objects created on the cluster probe or below in the device tree are monitored by all nodes in the cluster.
 Create or move objects there to monitor them fail-safely.
 If one node fails, the other nodes will continue to monitor them.
-You can add groups and devices to the probe.
+You can add groups and devices to the cluster probe.
 On a PRTG installation, the cluster probe runs as part of this installation's local probe.
 Your remote probes can send monitoring data to your cluster nodes so you can view the data of each probe on each cluster node.

 The central unit of PRTG.
 It receives monitoring data from the probe(s) and handles reporting and notifications, provides the web server for the user interfaces, and many other things.
 In a cluster, one core server is installed on every node.
+The core server is configured as a Windows service that is permanently run by the Windows system without the requirement for a logged in user

 A device in PRTG represents a "real" physical device in the network.
 For an easily understandable tree structure, you usually create one PRTG device for each physical device you want to monitor (exceptions apply to some sensors that you can only create on the local probe device, and for sensor types that are not bound to a certain device, such as HTTP sensors, which are also usually created on the local probe).
 You can add one or more sensors on every device.